Q: How soon after my baby is born should I schedule my newborn session?

 Q: When should I schedule a photoshoot for my kids with you?

 A: Please contact me as soon as possible to schedule your shoot.
 Sessions are scheduled on a first-come, first-serve basis.
-I am typically booked out about 4 -5 months ahead of time.
-Since photography is a part time hobby for me, I only do 2 shoots a week.
+I am typically booked out about 3 months ahead of time.
+Since photography is a part time hobby for me, I only do 1 shoot a week (sometimes 2 a week in the fall).
 Also, keep in mind that half of my clientele are newborns.
 It is hard to tell when most will arrive, so I ask that other clients please know that I may need to ask for you to be flexible with your scheduled date.
-If a newborn around your time arrives early or late, then I may ask you to move a week earlier or later since I prefer to photograph newborns within the first ten days of being born.
+If a newborn around your time arrives early or late, then I may ask you to move a week earlier or later since I prefer to photograph newborns within the first 14 days of being born.

 Q: Where do you typically do your shoots?

 A: I have my studio set up in my basement.
-Behind my house is a scenic backdrop so we can do indoor and outdoor pictures if weather permits.
 If your baby is walking or older, then we can meet at other outdoor locations if weather permits.

 Q: Will you be using my (baby's) pictures in any way after our session?

 A: I will always own the rights to the photos that I take and will use them for self-promotion purposes at my discretion.
-This includes posting pictures on Facebook or Instagram, with or without tagging parents; emailing vendors (the makers of my props) pictures of babies wearing/using their creations so that they may use it for advertising; or using them in my studio, portfolios or online galleries.
-Anytime I post a picture on Facebook or give a vendor a picture of mine, my logo will be written close to the child so that my name cannot be cropped out.
-On Facebook or Instagram, anyone is allowed to share my pictures or tag themselves or use it as a profile picture as long as my logo stays and the picture isn't altered in any way.
+This includes posting pictures on Facebook or Instagram; emailing vendors (the makers of my props) pictures of babies wearing/using their creations so that they may use it for advertising; or using them in my studio, portfolios or online galleries.
+On Facebook or Instagram, parents are allowed to share my pictures, tag themselves, or use it as a profile picture as long as my logo stays and the picture isn't altered in any way.
 There will be a consent form for parents to sign prior to our session.
 Please let me know if you do not wish to be tagged on social media sites.

 Q: If I order prints from your website, who prints them?